 Team-Based Design in Biomedical Engineering Education (R25 Clinical Trial Not Allowed)

 The NIH Research Education Program (R25) supports research education activities in the mission areas of the NIH.
-The over-arching goal of this NIBIB R25 program is to support educational activities that complement and/or enhance the training of a workforce to meet the nation’s biomedical, behavioral and clinical research needs.
+The overarching goal of this R25 program is to support educational activities that complement and/or enhance the training of a workforce to meet the nation’s biomedical, behavioral and clinical research needs.

 Applications are encouraged from institutions that propose to establish new or to enhance existing team-based design courses or programs in undergraduate biomedical engineering departments or other degree-granting programs with biomedical engineering tracks/minors.
 This FOA targets the education of undergraduate biomedical engineering/bioengineering students in a team-based environment.
+Health equity and universal design topics must be integrated throughout the educational activities.
 While current best practices such as multidisciplinary/interdisciplinary education, introduction to the regulatory pathway and other issues related to the commercialization of medical devices, and clinical immersion remain encouraged components of a strong BME program, this FOA also challenges institutions to propose other novel, innovative and/or ground-breaking activities that can form the basis of the next generation of biomedical engineering design education.

 Only one application per institution is allowed.